As my baby nears his first birthday, I wanted to reflect on our breastfeeding journey since I know it is coming to a close.

 For the past few weeks or so it has been hit or miss whether Baby H will nurse in the evening after work.
 Since I pump in the morning while he’s still sleeping, and then have been pumping at work, the evening time is the only chance I get to nurse him.
 With his refusals and my dropping pumping at work, I know my milk supply will dry up quickly.

-But this is bittersweet.
+But this end of breastfeeding journey is bittersweet.
 I’m disappointed at my own body for failing me in this.
 I never expected breastfeeding to be so hard and my supply to be so low, but I am proud of myself that I kept going for the full year despite the issues we’ve had.

 I will miss holding my baby close with him latched on and the way his body melts into mine.
 I will miss the way his eyes roll up in the back of his head when he starts to nurse.
 I will miss him passing out in milk coma cuteness on top of me.
 I also am sad about the missed opportunities for more time.
 For more nursing sessions ending in happy milk coma baby instead of still hungry angry baby.